Luexks/reassembly_modding_by_example/src/other_features_and_fields.md

 ```

 ## Command core that does not give resources on death
-Strongly recommended for launchables with command cores.
+`FREERES` is strongly recommended for launchables with command cores.
 ```lua
 {17000
     features=COMMAND|FREERES